fabioalmeida/FAAutoLayout/README.md

 heightConstraint.constant = 80.0
 ```

 On the previous examples, lots of constraints were being added in relation with a container view.
-Nevertheless, it is also possible to create these relations to other view that is on top of the container view hierarchy chain.
+Nevertheless, it is also possible to create these relations to other view that is above on the container view hierarchy chain:

 ```swift
 // container view that will sit below topLeftView